 High-velocity products have strong sales where they are carried.
-However, their total sales can be small in the absolute if they are not as widely distributed.
+However, total sales can be small in the absolute if the products are not as widely distributed.
 In either case, these products are considered “big” because they turn quickly.

-Low-velocity products, on the other hand, sell less in the places where they are distributed.
-Even if they sell a lot in the absolute due to their broader distribution, these innovations are considered small because they turn slowly relative to the rest of the shelf.
+Low-velocity products, on the other hand, sell less in the places where they are carried.
+These products may sell a lot in the absolute due to their broader distribution.
+Still, these innovations are considered small because they turn slowly relative to the rest of the shelf.

 Delisting slower-moving SKUs for faster-moving products is one way that retailers focus on growth.
-In fact, according to NielsenIQ retail measurement and BASES research, a product is three times more likely to succeed if its velocity is in the top 40% of the category.
-Yet some slow-turning SKUs—like Soft Drink B in our opening example—are still able to sustain.
-It is this type of scenario that frequently elicits questions from clients who partner with us on building successful product innovations: Why would retailers keep these products around?
+In fact, according to NielsenIQ retail measurement and BASES research, a product is 3x more likely to succeed if its velocity is in the top 40% of the category.
+Yet, some slow-turning SKUs—like Soft Drink B in our opening example—are still able to sustain.
+This type of scenario frequently elicits questions from clients who partner with us on building successful product innovations.
+Why would retailers keep these products around?

 There are more paths to growth than absolute size

-Big or small, most launches start with a goal of producing incremental sales for retailers, which provides a path for new revenue without cannibalizing growth.
+Big or small, most launches start with a goal of producing incremental sales for retailers.
+This provides a path for new revenue without cannibalizing growth.
 Crucially, big innovations are not always the most incremental.
-NielsenIQ BASES uncovered that two-thirds of the time, the slowest moving SKUs within a line are more incremental than some faster moving SKUs, which is why retailers might choose to keep some small innovations on shelves.
+NielsenIQ BASES uncovered that two-thirds of the time, the slowest moving SKUs within a line are more incremental than some faster moving SKUs.
+That’s why retailers might choose to keep some small innovations on shelves.